Are you looking for salon marketing and advertising ideas to grow your salon business?

 28. Maximize Your Salon’s Street Visibility

-This is maybe one of the most obvious salon promotion idea in this list.
+This is one of the most obvious salon promotion ideas on this list.

-But, while we’re getting all excited about promoting our salon in Instagram, we should not forget this more traditional promotional tactic.
+But, while we’re getting all excited about promoting our salon online, we should not forget this more traditional promotional tactic.

 Most people walking past your salon either live or work near your salon – making them a perfect client prospect of yours.
-In fact, your salon window is an advertising space you’re already paying for so you better make the most out of it.
+Your salon window is an advertising space you’re already paying for so you better make the most out of it.

-You should make it your mission to ensure that everyone living or working in your area are aware that your salon exists.
-There’s a lot of tactics you can use here: Play music outside your salon, make sure you have good lights in your window and street sign, and make use of the sidewalk if you have one outside.
+You should make it your mission to ensure that everyone living or working in your area knows that your salon exists.
+There are a lot of tactics you can use here: Play music outside your salon, make sure you have good lights in your window and street sign, and make use of the sidewalk if you have one outside.

 Anything you can do that is disruptive (while still in line with your salon’s image) is good.
-People are busy and have other things on their mind when they walk past you so you need to make sure your salon stands out.
+People are busy and have other things on their minds when they walk past you, so you should take the opportunity to stands out.

 29. Make Your Salon Staff the Best Promotors of Your Salon

-Just like your salon window is and advertising space you’re already paying for, so is your salon employees.
+Just like your salon window is an advertising space you’re already paying for, so are your salon employees.